-The other day I had a conversation with a friend who is also in the retail app development business.
+The other day I had a conversation about eTail with a friend who is also in the retail app development business.
 He insisted that eTail and eCommerce were basically the same.
-He argued that eTail is not something on its own, but just a different way to refer to eCommerce.
+He argued that the former is not something on its own, but just a different way to refer to the latter.

 His comments surprised me because I’m the type of person who thinks that if a word exists, it probably refers to something specific.
 I’ve always thought that eTail is a concept on its own.
 As a result, I decided to search for the underlying characteristics of eTail.
 I found out that, although the lines are in fact pretty blurry between eTail and eCommerce, there do seem to be some important differences.

 For anyone who works with apps, understanding these differences is essential.
-That’s why this post addresses what eTail is and discusses some of its differences regarding eCommerce.
-If you are thinking about developing an eCommerce app, clarifying these concepts can help your online retail business in one way or another.
+They can dictate your type of user as well as your digital marketing strategy.
+That’s why this post addresses what eTail is and discusses some of its differences in relation to eCommerce.
+If you are thinking about developing a sales app, clarifying these concepts can help your online retail business in one way or another.

 eTail and eCommerce Definitions

-eTail refers to specific activities related to the selling of retail products, and services, via the Internet.
-This might sound like a pretty narrow definition, and in fact, it is. eTail is something very specific.
-It does not involve other activities commonly and erroneously associated with eCommerce.
+eTail solutions, also known as electronic retailing, refer to specific activities related to the selling of retail products and services, via the Internet.
+This might sound like a pretty narrow definition, and in fact, it is. eTail is something very specific. eTailing does not involve other activities commonly and erroneously associated with eCommerce.

-It would be accurate to say that eTail focuses specifically on the B2C segment.
-Meanwhile, eCommerce, being broader, encompasses B2C, B2B, C2C, and C2B markets.
+It would be accurate to say that eTail solutions focus specifically on the B2C segment.
+Meanwhile, eCommerce, being broader, encompasses business to consumer (B2C), business to business (B2B), consumer to consumer (C2C), and consumer to business (C2B) markets.
+However, both are often associated with online retailers.

 A couple of examples are useful to understand these differences better.
 One could say that the U.S. has the world’s biggest eTail market players.
 Just think of companies like Amazon or Walmart.
 They are some of the world’s biggest retailers that sell their products online.
 However, these companies are not specifically known for being in the eCommerce segment; although this label is sometimes erroneously used.

 In the case of China, we could say that it has one of the world’s biggest eCommerce companies.
 Think of WeChat.
-It might not be as important for the eTail industry as Amazon, but it has a deeper penetration of other non-retail related activities that fall under the category of eCommerce.
-Online financial services, transactions, and payment methods, which belong to the eCommerce category, are deeply embedded in it.
+It might not be as important for the eTail industry as Amazon, but it has a deeper penetration of other non-retail-related activities that fall under the category of business digital platform.
+Online financial services, sales transactions, and payment methods, which belong to the eCommerce category, are deeply embedded in it.

 If you follow this path, you will first need to develop an initial product, known as a Minimum Viable Product (MVP).
 This will include only the necessary and most basic functionalities for your online retail business.
+The best MVPs do market research to validate business hypotheses.
 A great development partner for your retail app should have experience in designing and scaling your MVP.

 As you might have seen by now, eTail is a very important component of eCommerce.
 However, it is not all there is to it.
 Other important services and features are what transform a simple eTail app into a powerful eCommerce app.